-Data are from the October Claims-Paying Capacity Report for the specified year.
+The data in this chart is from the October Claims-Paying Capacity Report for the specified year.

 See page 11 for information on debt financing, including pre-event and post-event bonding.

 The ability of the FHCF to issue post-event bonds in the needed amount depends on market conditions at the time.
 Post-event bonds require the levying of emergency assessments on most property/casualty insurance premiums.